South Carolina · South

 Tick risk in Greenville County, South Carolina

-Greenville County covers 6 towns and carries the 2nd-highest tick-borne-disease baseline of South Carolina's 46 counties, with a Lyme rate of 1 cases per 100,000 people a year (176th of 1378 counties in the South).
+Greenville County covers 20 towns.
+Its CDC Lyme rate of 1 cases per 100,000 people a year ranks in the top 23% of U.S. counties for reported Lyme disease.
 CDC surveillance lists American dog tick and Gulf Coast tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Greenville County